Jeremias Schröder

-Rev. Ab.
-Jeremias Schröder OSB (born 8 December 1964 as Maximilian Schröder in Bad Wörishofen) is the Abbot Primate of the Benedictine Confederation.
+Jeremias Schröder (born Maximilian Schröder; 8 December 1964) is a German Benedictine monk who has served as Abbot Primate of the Benedictine Confederation since 2024.

+Biography

-Archabbot Jeremias Schröder was born on 8 December 1964 in Bad Wörishofen.
+Schröder was born on 8 December 1964 in Bad Wörishofen.
 His father was merchant and his mother chemist.
 He grew up in Bad Wörishofen and Dorschhausen.
-He graduated from the Gymnasium in 1984 where he had a focus on modern languages.
-Then he joined the St. Ottilien Archabbey.
+He graduated from the local gymnasium school in 1984, having had a focus on modern languages.

+Thereafter, Schröder joined St. Ottilien Archabbey.
 After the novitiate he took his vows to join the order in 1985.
 From 1985 to 1990 he studied philosophy and theology in Rome and from 1990 to 1994 history in Oxford.
-In 1992 Schröder was ordained to the priesthood.
-From 1992 he was also "spiritual" (spiritual assistant) of the Benedictine Sisters of Stanbrook.
+In 1992, Schröder was ordained to the priesthood.
+Beginning that year, he was also spiritual assistant to the Benedictine sisters of Stanbrook.

-From 1994 to 2000 he was in the St. Ottilien Archabbey secretary of archabbot Notker Wolf, zelator, keeper of the archives and editor of the magazine "Missionsblätter" and of the yearbook of St. Ottilien ("Jahrbuch St. Ottilien").
-Furthermore, he was engaged in the involvements of his order in China.
-In October 2000 he was elected as archabbot of the St. Ottilien Archabbey.
-As archabbot he was also the leader of the congregation of Missionary Benedictines.
-In 2012 the personal union of the two positions was split and he resigned from the leadership of the abbey but remained praeses of the Ottilien Congregation.In 2024 he was elected as Abbot Primate of the Benedictine Confederation at Sant'Anselmo Abbey in Rome.
+From 1994 to 2000, Schröder was secretary to archabbot Notker Wolf, as well as zelator, keeper of the archives and editor of the magazine Missionsblätter and of the yearbook of St. Ottilien (Jahrbuch St. Ottilien).
+He was also engaged in the involvements of his order in China.

+In October 2000, Schröder was elected as archabbot of the St. Ottilien Archabbey.
+As archabbot he was also the leader of the Benedictine Congregation of Saint Ottilien.
+In 2012 the personal union of the two positions was split and he resigned from the leadership of the abbey but remained praeses of the Ottilien Congregation.

-Fourteenth Ordinary General Assembly of the Synod of Bishops
+Synod of Bishops

-Jeremias Schröder was selected to take part at the synod as one of the elected representatives of the Union Of Superiors General.
+Schröder was selected to take part at the Fourteenth Ordinary General Assembly of the Synod of Bishops in 2015 as one of the elected representatives of the International Union of Superiors General.
 He reported that the Catholic fraternal orders considered before the synod to give half of their ten seats to the female orders that are not eligible to vote.
-However, the Unione Superiori Generali finally concluded that it would be not enough if the female orders should get seats of the fraternal orders but that they should get their own seats.
+However, the IUSG concluded that it would be not enough for the female orders to get seats of the fraternal orders, so they should instead get their own seats.

+Abbot Primate

+In 2024, Schröder was elected as Abbot Primate of the Benedictine Confederation at Sant'Anselmo Abbey in Rome.